ColinWalker98/nato/README.md

     └── environment
 ```
 ### ansible
-This directory contains all files related to ansible.
+This directory contains all files related to Ansible.
 - ansible.cfg
 - hosts
 - inventory